no-relation/pollendome/README.md

  ```Sat Mar 02 2019 18:00:00 GMT-0600 (Central Standard Time)```
  But in Firefox:
  ```Invalid Date```
+ I suspect the difference comes from a built-in feature of Chrome that recalculates Date objects for your current time zone, which Firefox does not do.

  So that was fun.²

 ² It was not fun.